rabbitControl/RCP/RCPSpecification.md

 #### Root Parameter Group

 The root `Parameter Group` is a virtual group which does always exist.
-It defines the highest level in the hirarchy tree.
+It defines the highest level in the hierarchy tree.

 The parameter-id of the root group is 0.